Gender in public administration: Policies for increased gender representation in Public Administration

-Notable figures of marginalized identities in public administration
+Notable figures of marginalized identities in Public Administration

 Mary Anderson

 During the late 19th century and early 20th century, a movement involving the advocacy of social justice feminism began in the United States under Florence Kelley.
 It was during this time that many women entered the public sphere as they called for greater women's labor legislation and equality.
-One of these women, Mary Anderson, achieved great report in public administration through her continued efforts to create and encourage equality in government and in bureaucracy.
+One of these women, Mary Anderson, achieved great report in Public Administration through her continued efforts to create and encourage equality in government and in bureaucracy.

 Though she immigrated to the United States from Sweden in the mid-1880s, Mary Anderson established a reputation amongst Samuel Gompers and other famous members of the labor movement by the 1910s.
 Anderson's role in the movement involved the drafting of an important management-labor agreement following a prominent garment worker's strike in 1911.
 Propelling herself forward from this success amongst labor advocates, Anderson was able to create an "extensive lobbying campaign" to include a women's division in the United States Department of Labor.
 Despite being unsuccessful in her lobbying endeavors, Anderson's notability granted her the position of head of the Women's Bureau when it was established as a permanent organization following the passage of the 20th amendment in 1920.

 Susan Stanton

 Susan Ashley Stanton is a transgender woman and active city manager of Greenfield, California.
 Stanton made the decision to transition while she was city manager of Largo, Florida.
 A month after her announcement, Stanton was fired from her position and forced to find work elsewhere.
 The board that decided to fire her claimed that the vote for Stanton's termination was not related to her announcement, but rather that they did not trust her ability to still manage the city.
 Stanton had served the city of Largo for 17 years, 14 of them as city manager.
 For two years Stanton was without a job, until she secured a position as city manager of Lake Worth, Florida, in 2009.
 Stanton left Lake Worth for Greenfield, California, where she is the current city manager.
+Stanton was selected as City Manager of Lake Worth, Florida, on April 7, 2009, by a 4–1 vote.